Noble-Lab/HiCFoundation_paper/README.md

          distance_function=lambda x, y: 1.0 - F.cosine_similarity(x, y),margin=1.0)
 loss = criterion(anchor, positive, negative)
 ```
-where the anchor, positive, negative are the embeddings of BR1, BR2 and NR.
+where the anchor, positive, negative are the embeddings of BR1, BR2 and NR, respectively.

 ##### 2.3.2 Chromatin loop detection
 Please first run HiCCUPs to call loops at each BR separately by taking the processed .hic file as input.